 - Adjunct Instructor

-There were about 7,100 jobs for Anthropology and Archeology Professor in 2016 (in the United States).
+In the United States, there were 7,100 jobs for Anthropology and Archeology Professor in 2016.
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 700 new jobs for Anthropology and Archeology Professor by 2026.
-There will be an estimated 600 positions for Anthropology & Archeology Professor per year.
+The BLS estimates 600 yearly job openings in this field.